Reallynotanalien/so_long/README.md

 ## Instructions
 ### Compilation
 To compile the mandatory part, simply go into the cloned repository and use the <code>make</code> command.
 Then, you can execute the program like this: <code>./so_long maps/</code> and add the map you want to try after the '/'.
-I suggest using the laby.ber map or creating your own, but do not forget the [map requirements](#map-requirements)!
+I suggest using the laby.ber map or creating your own, but first go check out the [map requirements](#map-requirements)!

 Example:
 ```